Careful Handling or Heading for Oppression?

 And by the way; included in those taxes mentioned earlier is one that pays for the police.
 Looked at solely from that point of view, the police are not our masters – we are theirs.
 This is a point which applies to the government, both national and local.
 They are not in charge.
 We, the people, are.
 This is what is meant by ‘policing by consent’.
 We give our permission for the police to have enormous power, power needed to deal with those who really are a threat to the rest of us.
 But what we give, we can take away – our consent.

-The arrival of Covid-19 has provided an ideal opportunity for those in a position to do so, to exercise more control over the population.
+The arrival of C19 has provided an ideal opportunity for those in a position to do so, to exercise more control over the population.
 And we British have meekly allowed it to happen.
 I do not – most emphatically do not – suggest ignoring social distancing and other sensible measures to protect ourselves.
 But coronaviruses have been with us for some time.
-While C19 is a new strain, it is still a coronavirus like the common cold, like flu – and like both, it will not go away.
+While SARS-CoV-2 (and its result COVID-19) is a new strain, it is still a coronavirus like three strains of the common cold, – and it will not go away.

 When the current lockdown does end the fears expressed that ending it too early in case C19 returns are disingenuous and misleading.
-It will still be here – a vaccine will be found at some point but just as flu vaccines do not eliminate flu entirely, neither will a vaccine for C19.
-Some people will have a greater resistance to C19, just as some have to a cold or to flu.
+It will still be here – a vaccine will be found at some point but...just as flu vaccines do not eliminate flu entirely, neither will a vaccine for C19.
+Some people will have a greater resistance to C19, just as some have to a cold or to flu for that matter (which by the way is not a coronavirus despite the similarity in both symptoms and what it can lead to).
 Some will be more at risk from it, of all ages.

 But to eliminate that risk means to eliminate freedom - and that is a price too high.